RoddyTech/ELK_Stack_Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the configuration files to etc/ansible.
-- Update the hosts file to include the private IP addresse of the machine you wish install and configure ELK in.
+- Update the hosts file to include the private IP address of the machine you wish install and configure ELK in.
 - Run the playbook, and navigate to Kibana (Public_IP:5601) to check that the installation worked as expected.

 - Which file is the playbook?
 Where do you copy it?